 The Village @ Pickles Gap (formerly “Pickles Gap Village” for decades) is just northeast of Conway proper alongside Highway 65.
 For years, it’s been the place to stop for some tasty fudge when traveling to and from Central Arkansas.
 Today, it’s undergone a bit of a renaissance.

 New updates have brought Doc’s Coffee & Creamery and in the spring months, a plant nursery has all your horticultural needs.
-Additionally, there an arts & crafts market will have numerous goods from local vendors.
+Additionally, an arts & crafts market will have numerous goods from local vendors.
 And don’t worry.
 The fudge hasn’t gone anywhere.

 4. Go Antique Shopping